 \subsubsection{Training Process in TDM and JTM}

-Both TDM and JTM alternatively learn the preference model and the tree to enhance the tree model.
-To learn the preference model, TDM and JTM regard the training task as a series of independent node-wise binary classification problems.
-Supposing user $u$ has an interaction with an item that corresponds to a leaf node, this leaf node and its ancestors are positive nodes with label 1, while all other nodes in the tree are negative nodes with label 0.
-Then, the training loss for user $u$ is
+To facilitate understanding of the optimization of tree-based models, we now introduce the training process in TDM and JTM.
+Both TDM and JTM learn the preference model and tree alternately, fixing one while updating the other until convergence.
+To learn the preference model, they regard the training task as a series of independent node-wise binary classification problems.
+Supposing user $u$ has an interaction with an item that corresponds to a leaf node, this leaf node and its ancestors are positive nodes with label 1, while all other tree nodes are negative nodes with label 0.
+Then, the training loss for user $u$ is \begin{small}

-$S_u^+$ and $S_u^-$ denote the positive node set and negative node set for user $u$, respectively. $z_u(n)$ denotes the label of node $n$ for user $u$. $p(\hat{z}_u(n)=1|u)$ and $p(\hat{z}_u(n)=0|u)$ denote the like and dislike probabilities for user $u$ to node $n$, which are exactly corresponding to the two outputs of preference model.
-Since using all negative nodes to train the model is unacceptable both in time-consuming and memory consumption, both TDM and JTM sample a set of negative nodes (denoted as $S_u^{'-}$) uniformly from all the negative nodes.
-Then $\mathcal{L}(u,S_u^+,S_u^{'-})$ is used as training loss.
+\end{small}$S_u^+$ and $S_u^-$ denote the positive nodes and negative nodes for user $u$, respectively. $z_u(n)$ denotes the label of node $n$ for user $u$. $p(\hat{z}_u(n)=1|u)$ and $p(\hat{z}_u(n)=0|u)$ denote the like/dislike probabilities for user $u$ to node $n$, predicted by the preference model.
+Since using all negative nodes is prohibitive in time and memory, both TDM and JTM sample a subset of negative nodes $S_u^{'-}$ uniformly from $S_u^{-}$, and the loss $\mathcal{L}(u,S_u^+,S_u^{'-})$ is used instead.

-To learn the tree, both TDM and JTM adopt a hierarchical clustering-like method.
-TDM clusters all the items recursively by k-means using the item embedding until each cluster only contains one item.
-The recursive clustering process can form a tree structure, and the item in each final cluster is exactly mapped to a leaf node.
-JTM assigns all the items to each node from the top layer to the bottom layer so that the sum of the log-likelihoods for all users on each layer can be maximized.
-Interested readers can refer to TDM~\cite{zhu2018tdm} and JTM~\cite{Zhu2019JointOO} for more details about how to learn the trees respectively.
-In our work, we propose a new tree learning method compatible with our proposed preference model learning mode.
+To learn the tree, both TDM and JTM adopt hierarchical clustering-like strategies to reassign the items to leaf nodes.
+TDM recursively applies k-means clustering on the updated item embeddings until each cluster contains only one item, thereby constructing a tree where each item is assigned to a leaf node.
+JTM assigns items layer by layer from the root to the leaves in a way that maximizes the total log-likelihood of user preferences for positive nodes at each layer.
+In our work, we propose a tree learning method compatible with our proposed preference model learning mode.